 You’re In The Right Place!

-Join Horizon Theatre for A Shot: #A Love Story Inspired by Black Lives Matter and More Theatre for Election Eve 2020. a free night of virtual stories to fire you up and get you thinking as we move toward eve election eve 2020.
-The event premieres Sunday, November 1, 5pm and will be available for viewing online through December 1.
+Join Horizon Theatre for A Shot: #A Love Story Inspired by Black Lives Matter and More Theatre for Election Eve 2020, a free night of virtual stories to fire you up and get you thinking as we move toward eve election eve 2020.
+The event premiered Sunday, November 1, 5pm and continues to be available for viewing online.